 Descriptive Analytics relies exclusively on historical data.
 To take things further, companies can leverage this historical data to predict the future using Predictive Analytics.

 Predictive Analytics can predict the performance of the business in the future.
+(This is used heavily in business analytics.)
 Those predictions are never 100% accurate, but they can be reliable enough to forecast near and far future outcomes.
 While companies have used statistics and algorithms for Predictive Analytics since the 1980s, the techniques have evolved exponentially in the last decade using deep learning, a form of machine learning that uses neural networks.

 Statisticians generally rely on historical data to find correlations between variables.
 They then develop models or equations that can predict outcomes, sometimes based on sets of assumptions.
 One of the most famous examples of statistical modeling is Moore’s Law.
 Gordon Moore, the founder of Intel Corporation, predicted that companies would pack twice as many transistors on the same sliver of silicon every two years.
 That observation has held until today.